Tchore85/quotes/README.md

 # Prerequisites

 The project required installing and downloading the WordPress files.
-Thouse files were required to start creating the Undescores Theme.
+Those files were required to start creating the Underscores Theme.

 # Technologies Used